 A lot of people have sucked in my life.
 A lot of people have been great as well, but a lot of people have sucked.
 And I’ve had to overcome that suckage.
 But at the same time, I just feel like I internalized the suckage that was put on me, and I just put it out on others.
 I guess that’s what therapy is for.
 Oh well.

 I like therapy.
 My dad doesn’t believe in it, at least, I think he still doesn’t believe in it.
 He felt that any mental/emotional problem I had was a spiritual issue, and that I should have been able to talk to him about it in order to fix it.
 What was bad was that he was the problem.

 I wondered a lot about what my life would have been like if I was adopted.
 When I came out and thought I was gonna get kicked out of my house, I fantasized about living with some other family, probably some wealthy older white family from a gay-accepting church who pitied my situation and would want to raise me to be the best I could be.
 I was always angry because I felt like I was a perfect child in everyone’s eyes but my parents.

 I looked for my parents in a lot of my friends.
 They couldn’t really give me what I needed.
 Sometimes they let me know that they couldn’t do it.
 I appreciated them for telling me that.
 But then I wondered where I could get it from, and by it, I meant some type of love and care that I couldn’t give myself.
 Self-love is so important, but when you are surrounded by toxic relationships and an unsupportive environment, it can only take you so far.
 It’s not an antidote, sometimes self-love feels more like a bandage that covers up the problem.

 But now I don’t know what exactly I would be hoping for, because I hate community too.
-So I’m not satisfied with loving myself, but I’m not satisfied with community either.
+So I’m not satisfied with loving myself, but I’m not satisfied with others loving me either.
 What am I supposed to do then?